Viscosity Solutions to Second Order Path-Dependent Hamilton-Jacobi-Bellman Equations and Applications: Viscosity solution to PHJB equation: Uniqueness theorem.

-\vbox{} 5.2. \emph{Uniqueness}.
-This subsection is devoted to a proof of uniqueness of viscosity solutions to (\ref{hjb1}).
-This result, together with the results from the previous section, will be used to characterize the value functional defined by (\ref{value1}).
+This section is devoted to a proof of uniqueness of viscosity solutions to (\ref{hjb1}).
+This result, together with the results from Section 4, will be used to characterize the value functional defined by (\ref{value1}).

-By \cite[Proposition 11.2.13]{zhang}, without loss of generality we assume that there exists a constant $K>0$ such that, for all $(t,\gamma_t, p,l)\in [0,T]\times{\Lambda}\times \mathbb{R}^{d}\times \mathcal{S}(\mathbb{R}^{d})$ and $r_1,r_2\in \mathbb{R}$ such that $r_1<r_2$,
+By \cite[Proposition 11.2.13]{zhang}, without loss of generality we assume that there exists a constant $K>0$ such that, for all $(t,\gamma_t, p,\iota)\in [0,T]\times{\Lambda}\times \mathbb{R}^{d}\times \mathcal{S}(\mathbb{R}^{d})$ and $r_1,r_2\in \mathbb{R}$ such that $r_1<r_2$,